 We’ve also written widely about robots on the factory floor, and enhanced sorting and bin-picking are now an expectation rather than an aspiration.
 3D scanning and on-the-fly vision combine to perfect picking and facilitate orientation.
 Ironically, automation company ABB have recently committed US$150m to build a factory in Shanghai where robots will make even better robots – production lines will produce state-of-the-art devices which utilize AI and connected technology to increase the abilities of global robotics.

 In the warehouse

 Warehouse Management Systems (WMS) use machine vision in such operations as barcode and Radio Frequency Identification (RFID) scanning to assist inventory tracking, automated guided vehicles (AGVs) to move goods efficiently around the floor and satellite imagery to optimize route planning.
-Add in predictive analytics software and demand forecasting and inventory management is increasing in accuracy and accessibility.
-PINC AIR is an aerial inventory drone which blends optical technology with RFID and sensor capability to reduce the burden on manual inventories to such a degree that PINC promises ROI within just six months.
+Add in predictive analytics software and demand forecasting and inventory management is increasing in accuracy and accessibility. inventAIRy XL is an aerial inventory drone which uses optical technology and sensor capability to reduce the burden on manual inventories.
 But warehouse employees need not fear; Tye Brady (Amazon’s Chief Technologist) believes human staff are still needed for their “common sense” and cites an example of warehouse robots continuing to drive through spilt popcorn butter rather than cleaning it up, slipping over and triggering an error code!

 The last mile